jahanzaibbaloch99/react-native-init/README.md

 2. Improve HTTP service area
 3. Add some basic Regex helpers
 4. Add some basic useful components
+5. Add permissions plugin
+6. Add support to import and use SVG images
+7. Redux Saga for async functions

 #### Pull requests are welcome